 It is assumed that objects (i.e. instances of an ObjectType) have an implicitly defined attribute that identifies instances uniquely; we will refer to this attribute as the ID.
-This attribute may be required for a serialization of an object, but is not modeled explicitly in VO-DML.
+This attribute may be required for a serialization of an object, but is not modeled explicitly in VO-DML models.
 The reason is that it often depends on the particular physical representation of model instances how the ID is represented.
 For example a relational database might use one or more INTEGER or BIGINT columns in the table storing the instance, whereas an XML document might have an ID attribute, or a URI.
 In fact different serializations of the same object may use different ways to represent the ID.

 Hence an instance of an ID can generally be serialized to one or more columns in a TABLE, or to one or more PARAMs in a GROUP or even some combination of the two.
 The ID may therefore be represented by a single FIELDref or PARAM or PARAMref in the annotating GROUP, or possibly a child GROUP representing an ID with structure.
 Whatever the choice, an annotation must be provided that indicates the role of the element in the definition of the object serialization.
-We propose that the utype "vo-dml:ObjectType.ID" is used.
-See 2.2 for some more discussion on this choice.